0xPolygon/cosmos-sdk/x/gov/README.md

 on-chain parameter, which is modifiable by governance.
 This means that proposals are accepted iff:

-* There exist bonded tokens.
+* There exist staked tokens.
 * Quorum has been achieved.
 * The proportion of `Abstain` votes is inferior to 1/1.
 * The proportion of `NoWithVeto` votes is inferior to 1/3, including